-Sokoto, 14 November, 2020 / 10:00 PM
+Sokoto, 14 November, 2020 / 10:00 pm (ACI Africa).

 Peaceful protests against police brutality in Nigeria presented an opportunity for the Catholic Church in the West African nation to guide young people on their quest for a better society, a Catholic Bishops has said in a statement.

 In the November 10 statement, Bishop Matthew Hassan Kukah of Nigeria’s Sokoto Diocese reflects about Nigeria’s youth-led protests that called for an end to the now defunct Special Anti-Robbery Squad (SARS) in October.
 After the disbandment of SARS, the protesters demanded reforms in the country’s structure of governance.